konflux-ci/architecture/ADR/00xx-component-references.md

 Scenario: an application image depends on a common parent image.
 The user has 1 Application, and 2 Components.
 One of them is the parent image.
 The other image is built FROM that image.

-* The app image Component declares that it embeds a reference to the parent image Component, by way of a new `ComponentReference` CR.
+* The child image Component declares that it embeds a reference to the parent image Component, by way of a new `ComponentReference` CR.
 * [integration-service] will always skip testing for parent image update builds, will never promote them, or use them to initiate Releases, but it will promote them to the global candidate list.
-* [build-service] will propagate digest references as a PR to the app image Component repo, by analyzing the available `ComponentReference` CRs in the workspace.
+* [build-service] will propagate digest references as a PR to the child image Component repo, by analyzing the available `ComponentReference` CRs in the workspace.
 * [integration-service] will post followup checks on the normal component PRs saying “don’t merge this” until the parent image update is merged.
 * When the parent image PR is merged, [build-service] will update the PRs it originally filed to say “no more dependency here” and potentially rebase the PRs to trigger a new build (or use /retest).